tsucchi/Test-Module-Used/README.md

 # Important changes

-Some behavier changed since 0.1.3\_01.
+Some behavior changed since 0.1.3\_01.

 - perl\_version set in constructor is prior to use, and read version from META.yml(not read from use statement in \*.pm)
 - deprecated interfaces are deleted. (module\_dir, test\_module\_dir, exclude\_in\_moduledir and push\_exclude\_in\_moduledir)